aws-samples/llm-gateway/README.md

 8. On the **Getting started** page, in the **Set up single sign on** tile, choose **Get started**, as shown in <a href="https://d2908q01vomqb2.cloudfront.net/22d200f8670dbdb3e253a90eee5098477c95c23d/2021/11/10/Amazon-Cognito-federated-authentication-3r.png" target="_blank">Figure 3</a>.
 9. On the next screen, select **SAML**.
 10. Scroll down to the SAML Signing Certificate section, and copy the App Federation Metadata Url by choosing the copy into clipboard icon (highlighted with red arrow in <a href="https://d2908q01vomqb2.cloudfront.net/22d200f8670dbdb3e253a90eee5098477c95c23d/2021/11/09/Amazon-Cognito-federated-authentication-6.png" target="_blank">Figure 6</a>).
 In your `.env` file, use this value for the `METADATA_URL_COPIED_FROM_AZURE_AD` variable
-11. Complete the deployment steps in the `Deployment Steps` section
+11. Complete the deployment steps in the `Deployment Steps` section of this ReadMe
 12. In the output of the deployment stack, you will see `LlmGatewayStack.EntityId` and `LlmGatewayStack.ReplyURL`.
 Keep these in a text editor, as you'll need them in the next step.
 13. Make sure you're back in the **SAML** page you were on in steps 9 and 10
 14. In the middle pane under **Set up Single Sign-On with SAML**, in the **Basic SAML Configuration** section, choose the edit <a href="https://d2908q01vomqb2.cloudfront.net/22d200f8670dbdb3e253a90eee5098477c95c23d/2021/11/09/pencil2.png" target="_blank">icon</a>.